Which Texas Cities Have the Best Weather? Top Choices

 However, part of the year sees more rainfall and cloud cover.
 The change usually provides enough respite for residents to remember why they love the place.

-In the winter, Houston doesn’t get as much precipitation as other parts of the state.
-It stays relatively dry, although snow and ice might come.
+In the winter, Houston doesn’t get as much Precipitation as other parts of the state.
+It remains relatively dry, although snow and ice may still occur.
 But it stays cool and temperate throughout the winter.

 Fredericksburg

-Situated in the heart of Texas Hill Country, Fredericksburg is a charming tourist town of German heritage.
-The city offers plenty of attractions and quirky destinations for visitors from all over the world.
+Situated in the heart of the Texas Hill Country, Fredericksburg is a charming tourist town with a rich German heritage.
+The city offers a plethora of attractions and unique destinations for visitors from around the world.

 Weather

-Fredericksburg might register more typically like a Texas town.
+Fredericksburg might resemble a typical Texas town more.
 The summers are hot and humid, the winters are short and cold, and the temperature rarely falls below 24 degrees.

-However, even in the summer, the temperatures rarely get above 100 degrees.
+However, even in the summer, temperatures rarely exceed 100 degrees.
 Compared to other parts of Texas, that’s quite an accomplishment.

 One of the best things about Fredericksburg is its low risk for tornadoes.
 Because it sits in the Hill Country, it’s much less common for tornadoes to strike.